iSaluki/phhs6/content/sixth/Business/Units/fh/HofstedesModelofNationalCultures.md

 	- Relation between gratification and control.
 Indulgence is freedom of speech and leisure as priorities whilst restraint sees these with lower importance.
 Indulgence tends to be more prevalent in the Americas and Europe.

+### Cultural Web Analysis

+- The Cultural Web analysis is a model where the organisational paradigm, convictions and assumptions within an organisation are clarified by means of a coherent whole of six elements.